 *Alternatively, fry the eggs in a separate skillet to desired doneness.

-If you are on Whole 30, skip the black beans.
+If you are on Whole 30 or low-carb, skip the black beans.

 If you aren’t sticking to a whole 30 diet, cheese sprinkled over top of the potatoes is always a win.
 Stick to a Pepper Jack or queso fresco for melty flavor.

-I don’t store leftover fried eggs, but the chorizo O’Brien can be kept.
+We don’t store leftover fried eggs, but the chorizo and potatoes can be kept.
 Store leftovers in an airtight container for up to 3 days.
 Reheat leftovers in a well-oiled skillet while camping, or in batches in the microwave.

 Or create individual foil packets with the leftovers, add an egg and reheat over indirect heat at the campfire, until the egg has set for individual breakfast foil packs!